boogah/utf8mb4-cli-upgrader/README.md

 This WordPress plugin is designed to upgrade your WordPress database to utf8mb4 via WP-CLI.
 The plugin will go through each table in your database and upgrade its collation to `utf8mb4_unicode_ci`.

 Why would you do this?
-Maybe your database missed this conversion when WordPress 4.2 first shipped.
-If it did, you may be [affecting your site's performance](https://www.percona.com/blog/charset-and-collation-settings-impact-on-mysql-performance/).
+Maybe your WordPress install missed running this conversion when WordPress 4.2 first shipped.
+If it did, you may be [affecting your site's performance](https://www.percona.com/blog/charset-and-collation-settings-impact-on-mysql-performance/) — so upgrading your database is a good idea.

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/utf8mb4-database-upgrader-cli` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/utf8mb4-cli-upgrader` directory, or install the plugin through the WordPress plugins screen directly.
 2. The plugin can be run via WP-CLI with the following command: `wp upgrade_utf8mb4`.

 ## Requirements

 - WordPress 4.2 or higher
-- PHP 7.0 or higher
+- PHP 5.6 or higher

 ## Usage

-To run the utf8mb4 upgrade on your WordPress database, use the WP-CLI command:
+To run the `utf8mb4` upgrade on your WordPress database, use the WP-CLI command:

 ```
 wp upgrade_utf8mb4